 Here is just one little problem.
-You also have a ton of data that needs to be analyzed, categorized, etc., etc., and made to fit neatly in a table.
-Try as you might, the result is either ugly to look at or it causes your website to crash.
+You also have a ton of data that needs to be analyzed, categorized, etc., and made to fit neatly in a table.
+Try as you might, the result is either ugly to look at or causes your website to crash.
 However, this important data contains the information you wish to present.

 wpDataTables doesn’t require writing a single line of code!
 This makes it a handy time-saver for web designers and programmers.
-It can also be used by almost anyone needing to organize and publish data in the tabular form.
+It can also be used by almost anyone needing to organize and publish data in tabular form.

 E-commerce store owners, small business owners, and marketers have a lot of data to manage.
 Bloggers can use this plugin as a means of providing tabular data to provide information.
 The same is true for event planners.

-What Does wpDataTables Allow You to Do?
+What wpDataTables Can Do?

 Do you have a million-row table with multiple data categories and labels you need to condense?
-Or maybe you have a raw spreadsheet that you want to present in more eye-pleasing format?
+Or maybe you have a raw spreadsheet that you want to present in a more eye-pleasing format?

 This WordPress table plugin is a great companion!
 It will help you whether you’re working with price lists or comparisons, and product catalogs.
 It also will ease your work with inventories and data collection in general.